-Explore the best trails near Centerville with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Centerville with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Overall a pretty great hike.
 The rope swing is a cute idea.
 Me and my dog kept going after that.
 Got probably 30 minutes past that and wasn't sure how much farther it went.
 But the sun was beginning to set and I wasn't prepared with flash lights so we had to turn around.
 A moderate rated hike at the beginning (entered on the north side so it was very hot and no shade until we got into the canyon) also, getting down to the waterfall was not easy.
 Very muddy and my dog struggled a bit.